Polyurea vs. Epoxy: The Life Expectancy of a Coating & Why It Matters

 Our polyurea system is an "anywhere" product.
 We install it in homes all over because it can handle any environment.

-When you look at polyurea vs. epoxy, the life expectancy of a coating, it's clear that polyurea is the only one you can trust for these other parts of your home.
+• Laundry Rooms: heavy.
+When expectancy.
+When expectancy looks at its expectancy.
+When expectancy: In terms of life expectancy.
+Perfect for handling spills and heavy appliances, and extending lifespan.
+When you look at it in terms of coating life expectancy, it's clear that polyurea is the only one you can trust for other parts of your home.
 You can see examples of all these applications in our Gallery.

 Why Trust Floortek?
 It's About Experience